eabarnes1010/actm-sai-csu/README.md

 Our approach is three-fold:
-* Develop and apply novel Artificial Intelligence (AI) algorithms to detect, attribute, and quantify solar radiation management (SRM) effects on climate
+1. Design, simulate and analyze plausible geopolitically-motivated SRM deployment scenarios
-* Use AI to quantify the risks and uncertainties of Earth system impacts under different SRM scenarios
+2. Develop and apply novel Artificial Intelligence (AI) algorithms to detect, attribute, and quantify solar radiation management (SRM) effects on climate
-* Design, simulate and analyze plausible geopolitically-motivated SRM deployment scenarios
+3. Use AI to quantify the risks and uncertainties of Earth system impacts under different SRM scenarios

 ## Publications and Preprints